University of Santo Tomas General Santos: Academics

 The university offers five programs under three pioneering schools, namely the School of Health Sciences, School of Business and Accountancy, and School of Engineering and Information Technology.
-The five pioneer programs are pharmacy, medical technology, entrepreneurship, accounting information systems, and industrial engineering.
+The five pioneer programs are Pharmacy, Medical Technology, Entrepreneurship, Accounting Information Systems, and Industrial Engineering.
+The campus is set to offer new programs, namely Accountancy, Biology (Major in Medical Biology), and Civil Engineering (Major in Structural Engineering) in 2026.